 Decided on the topics you need?
 Plan a draft timetable using the details of class activities, days and times before you go online to enrol.
 Consider alternatives in case classes fill quickly.

 Check out the Unibuddy unofficial timetable planner created by Flinders Honours students.
 Always check back to the official university timetable pages and to your registered classes in the Student System to confirm your class times.

 Download a Timetable planner (PDF 37KB) to help schedule your classes.

 Full-time students normally complete 18 units each semester, or 36 units a year.
 In some circumstances you may enrol in more than 36 units - this is called an overload.
 Special approval is required for any overload more than 22.5 units per semester.
 You will be required to pay any fees and charges associated with the additional load.
-You can request overload approval via the Ask Trim website.
+You can request overload approval via the Ask Flinders website.

 Combined degrees allow you to undertake in-depth study in combinations that are not usually available in single degrees, eg Bachelor of Nursing/Bachelor of Health Sciences.
 Cross-credit reduces the time and cost and, with just 1 to 1.5 years extra study, you graduate with two degrees.
 Interested?
 Check to see if a combined degree is available for your course.

 Admission to combined degrees in the mid-year offer round is subject to the availability of places.